kiwistand/kiwi-docs/docs/kiwi-how-works/karma.md

 - it defines the user's ranking in the Community section,

-- it defines the voting power when distributing funds to the community during **[Kiwi Retroactive Funding](/docs/community/retro-funding)**.
+- it defines the voting power when distributing funds to the community during <u>[Kiwi Retroactive Funding](/docs/community/retro-funding)</u>.

 We are considering adding other use cases, including putting Karma onchain.